 I worked with the Major Events and Festivals team at the City of Sydney and performed an assessment of their events management process for Sydney New Year’s Eve against ISO20212 Sustainable Event Management System.
 An action plan was developed to help guide the team on how to improve event sustainability and reduce environmental impact along with comprehensive Sustainable Event Guidelines to support implementation.

-I completed a Bachelor of Environmental Management and Science at the University of Western Sydney in 2007 and recently completed my Masters in Sustainability at the University of Sydney in June 2017.
+I completed a Bachelor of Environmental Management and Science at the University of Western Sydney in 2007 and completed my Masters in Sustainability at the University of Sydney in June 2017.

 I work in sustainability because it gives me the opportunity to improve and positively impact the environment and people who live in it.
 My appreciation, understanding and value of the natural environment was inevitable growing up in rural Western Sydney, surrounded by bushland and taking endless family camping trips around Australia.